lf-energy/tac/process/lifecycle.md

   - All current Technical Steering Committee members specified in the ‘Technical Steering Committee (TSC)’ committee in LFX Project Control Center (details on how this should be set up are [here]({% link tools/collaboration.md %})).
   - A CODEOWNERS or COMMITTERS file to define individuals or teams that are responsible for code in a repository, as well as documenting current project owners and current and emeritus committers ( [template](https://github.com/lf-energy/tsc-template/blob/main/COMMITTERS.csv) )
 - Documentation of the architecture (aka high-level design) of the software produced by the project ([aligns with this OpenSSF Best Practices Silver badge requirement](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#1.documentation_architecture)).
-  - The project should work with the Archimate SIG to ensure the project's functional architecture is built in the [{{ site.foundation_name }} ArchiMate tool](http://architecture.lfenergy.org/).
 - A documented roadmap that describes what the project intends to do and not do for at least the next year ([aligns with this OpenSSF Best Practices Silver badge requirement](https://www.bestpractices.dev/en/criteria?details=true&rationale=true#1.documentation_roadmap)).
 - Community and contributor growth assessment using the data from LFX Insights.
 Specific metrics that will be reviewed are.
   - Current number of contributors, committers, and different organizations contributing to the project.